-Ironically, in this luxe destination, one of Portofino’s best experiences is free: a hike along one of the scenic natural park trails that criss-cross the hilltops offering some of the Italian Riviera’s best views.
+Ironically, in this luxe destination, one of Portofino’s best experiences is free.
+Take a hike along one of the scenic natural park trails that criss-cross the hilltops.
+These trails boast some of the Italian Riviera’s best views.

-After a short hike, we spent the rest of the afternoon strolling Portofino’s cobbled streets checking out the shops, sipping wine over lunch, and enjoying the views of our magnificent surroundings.
+After a short hike, we spend the rest of the afternoon strolling Portofino’s cobbled streets.
+Visiting the shops, sipping wine over lunch, and enjoying the views of our magnificent surroundings.

 There is simply no better way to spend an afternoon on the Italian Riviera.

-As dinner time approached, we caught the ferry for the 30-minute, scenic ride back to Santa Margherita.
+As dinner time approaches, we catch the ferry for the 30-minute, scenic ride back to Santa Margherita.

-We discovered a terrific restaurant near the apartment for dinner.
-Later, we retired back to our temporary Italian home for a limoncello on the terrace.
+We discover a terrific restaurant near the apartment for dinner.
+Later, it’s back to the terrace of our temporary Italian home for a limoncello nightcap.

-And that, my friends, is how you spend a day on the Italian Riviera.
+And that, my friends, is how you spend a brilliant day on the Italian Riviera.

 Last Day in Italy

-For our final day on the Italian Riviera, the nearby town of Rapallo was on the agenda.
+For our final day on the Italian Riviera, the nearby town of Rapallo is at the top of the agenda.

-Since it was just a mile or two away from Santa Margherita, we decided to walk and take in the views of the coastline along the way.
-It turned out to be a fabulous decision because the walk was just as beautiful as the destination.
+Since it’s just a mile or two from Santa Margherita, we decide to walk and take in the views of the coastline along the way.
+It turns out to be a fabulous decision because the walk is just as beautiful as the ultimate destination.

 The stretch of coastline between the two towns is lined with quiet beaches, exclusive boutique resorts, and even the occasional castle.

 Not to mention a lavish marina filled with elegant sailboats and luxurious mega-yachts.
-It was a lovely walk and the perfect way to end our short stay on the Italian Riviera.
+It’s a lovely walk and the perfect way to end our short stay on the Italian Riviera.

-Once back at the apartment, it was time to pack up and make the 2 ½ hour drive to Milan for our flight back to Germany.
+Once back in Santa Margherita Ligure, it’s sadly time to pack up and make the 2 ½ hour drive to Milan for our flight back home.

-It’s been another incredible adventure with my husband through Ireland and Italy these past few weeks.
+It’s been another incredible adventure through Ireland and Italy these past few weeks.
 We absolutely loved Ireland, but Italy will always hold the most special place in our hearts since we got married here.

 It seems like every time we return to this amazing country we find even more reasons to love it.